Sound Streaming

 Resource providers

 You can of course use other means to load the initial chunk of the sound file.
-The important thing to remember is that the rest of the chunks are loaded from the resource system and our resource providers.
+The important thing to remember is that the rest of the chunks are loaded from the resource system and it’s resource providers.

 In this example, we have added a new file provider by adding a live update mount, by calling using liveupdate.add_mount().